Joanne Leedom-Ackerman: Career

-Leedom-Ackerman's fiction and literary nonfiction work includes Burning Distance, upcoming novel The Far Side of the Desert, PEN Journeys: Memoir of Literature on the Line, The Dark Path to the River, No Marble Angels, and stories and essays in Short Stories of the Civil Rights Movement, Remembering Arthur Miller, Electric Grace, Snakes: An Anthology of Serpent Tales, Beyond Literacy, The Memorial Collection for Dr. Liu Xiaobo, Women For All Seasons, Fiction and Poetry by Texas Women, The Bicentennial Collection of Texas Short Stories, and What You Can Do.
+Leedom-Ackerman's fiction and literary nonfiction work includes The Far Side of the Desert, Burning Distance, PEN Journeys: Memoir of Literature on the Line, The Dark Path to the River, No Marble Angels, and stories and essays in Short Stories of the Civil Rights Movement, Remembering Arthur Miller, Electric Grace, Snakes: An Anthology of Serpent Tales, Beyond Literacy, The Memorial Collection for Dr. Liu Xiaobo, Women For All Seasons, Fiction and Poetry by Texas Women, The Bicentennial Collection of Texas Short Stories, and What You Can Do.
 She is also the senior editor and contributor to The Journey of Liu Xiaobo: From Dark Horse to Nobel Laureate.

 Both Leedom-Ackerman's fiction and her nonfiction focus on international affairs and conflicts.

 A former reporter for The Christian Science Monitor, Leedom-Ackerman's career now includes work with organizations that serve writers and focus on issues of freedom of expression and human rights as well as on conflict resolution, education, development and refugee issues.

 A Vice President of PEN International, she is the former International Secretary (2004-2007) and former Chair of their Writers in Prison Committee (1993-1997).
 Past president of PEN Center USA, she has served on the board and as Vice President of PEN American Center, and the PEN/Faulkner Foundation.
 She currently serves on the boards of the International Center for Journalists, Refugees International, American Writers Museum, and Words Without Borders and is a member of the advisory board of the Edward R. Murrow Center at The Fletcher School of Law and Diplomacy and the ICRW Leadership Council.

 Her work with academic institutions includes service at Johns Hopkins University as a member of the Board of Trustees, as chair of its Academic Affairs Committee, as advisory editor of The Hopkins Review, and as chair of the advisory board of the Johns Hopkins University Press.
 She is a former member of Johns Hopkins School of Advanced International Studies (SAIS) Advisory Board.
 At Brown University, she served on the Board of Trustees and on the advisory board of the Brown Women Writers Project.
 She is an emeritus trustee of both universities.